OrleansContrib/Orleans.Activities/README.md

 This is still an overview, all the details of the classes are hidden.
 The goal is to give a map to understand the relations between the classes.

-The two most important classes on the below diagram are the 2 generated proxies, that translate the calls between the `TWorkflowInterface` and `TWorkflowCallbackInterface` interfaces and the workflow's API, where the methods are identified by their names.
+The 2 generated proxies translate the calls between the `TWorkflowInterface` and `TWorkflowCallbackInterface` interfaces and the workflow's API, where the methods are identified by their names.

 For more details see the detailed comments in the source!